-Our next session of swim lessons for children participating independently and parent/child lessons will begin in April 4, 2022 for Orange residents.
+Registration for our next session of swim lessons for children participating independently and parent/child lessons will begin in June 6, 2022 for Orange residents.

 Refunds after the classes begin are for documented medical reasons only.
 Refunds are not given for failure to participate.